 Hermaness National Nature Reserve includes the dramatic precipices of the Muckle Flugga stacks off the northern tip of Unst.
 It has even more gannets than Noss and is one of the best places to see the piratical, but smaller, Bonxies attacking them and stealing their food.
 The puffins on Hermaness and the neighbouring headland of Saxa Vord probably number over 23,000 and are astonishingly tame.

-As at Noss, the reserve is privately owned but managed by Scottish Natural Heritage, and guided walks may be arranged on request.
+As at Noss, the reserve is privately owned but managed by Nature Scot, and guided walks may be arranged on request.
 See the website for more details.

 Another prime bird watching location is the RSPB reserve on the island of Fetlar.
 The island boasts fine views of birds such as skuas and terns but is famous as the summer home of one of Britain's rarest breeding birds – the red-necked phalarope.
 Fetlar accounts for 90% of the UK population of these remarkably tame birds.
 In June and July, they can be seen at close quarters from an RSPB hide in the Mires of Funzie, or on the nearby Loch of Funzie.